avengers-p7/Avengers_P7_Documents/Application_CI/Design/09- Cloud Infra Design/Cloud-Infra-Design-30K-Feet.md

 **Top-Down Approach Overview:**

 Think of the top-down approach like looking at a big picture first.
-It's akin to standing on a hill and taking in the view of the entire landscape.
-In the Cloud Infra Design, this means starting with the overall plan, considering elements like the main structure (VPCs), major locations (regions), and significant components such as load balancers and databases.

-As we zoom in, we delve into specifics like subnets, security groups, and individual services.
-This method enables a strategic view of the entire system, allowing for better planning and understanding of the interconnections between different components.
+It's like standing on a hill and taking in the view of the entire landscape.
+In our Cloud Infra Design, this means starting with the overall plan, considering things like the main structure (VPCs), big locations (regions), and major elements like load balancers and databases.
+As we zoom in, we get into specifics like subnets, security groups, and individual services.
+This method helps us see the whole system strategically.

 # Cloud Infra Design Details